1997 Grand Prix de Tennis de Toulouse – Singles

 The 1997 Grand Prix de Tennis de Toulouse was a men's tennis tournament played on indoor hard courts in Toulouse, France.
 It was part of the World Series of the 1997 ATP Tour.
-It was the sixteenth edition of the tournament and was held from 22 September – 28 September.
+It was the sixteenth edition of the tournament and was held from 22 September until 28 September 1997.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.